rzimmerman/kal/README.md

 Compiling and Running Kal Files
 -------------------------------
 You can use the kal utility to run or compile files.
-Run kal -h for the full option set.
-If you installed kal locally (didn't use the -g option), you will need to specify the path to the kal executable, usually located at node_modules/kal/scripts/kal.
+Run `kal -h` for the full option set.
+If you installed kal locally (didn't use the -g option), you will need to specify the path to the kal executable, usually located at `node_modules/kal/scripts/kal`.

     kal path/to/file.kal                                            --runs the specified file
     kal -o path/for/output path/to/file1.kal path/to/file2.kal ...  --compiles all files (wildcards ok) listed to javascript and writes the output into the folder specified by -o

-Using the -j or --javascript switches will show the output of the compiler.
+Using the `-j` or `--javascript` switches will show the output of the compiler.

 As of version 0.2.0, the CoffeeScript dependency has been removed.
 The compiler now compiles itself as follows:

     kal -o /output/path source/*.kal

-If you import kal in your Javascript code, it installs a compile hook that allows you to directly import .kal files:
+If you import Kal in your Javascript code, it installs a compile hook that allows you to directly import .kal files:

     require('kal');
     require('./mykalfile'); //refers to mykalfile.kal